esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/ConnectMobile.png" alt="alt text" style="max-width:200px;"/>

-If you are using Wi-Fi complete the steps to connect to your desired access point.
+If you are using Wi-Fi, complete the steps to connect to your desired access point.

 <img src="./assets/NewConsole/EsperSSID.png" alt="alt text" style="max-width:200px;"/>